kmr2017/AUDD-Biggest-Urdu-audio-digits-dataset/README.md

 In processed data directory, audio sample is processed to mel-spectrogram of 32 x 32 shape.

+You can download the dataset from this [link](https://www.kaggle.com/datasets/zeroaishazero/urduaudiodigit).

 If you use datataset, donot forget to cite our work:

 @article{chandio2021audd,